dli-invest/dli-invest.github.io/ibook/docs/afterthoughts/2022_thoughts.md

 - there is a contract coming up in 2022, chance of port strikes are very high
 - wait and hold until the port strike in the usa.
+- vfv is an etf tracking the S&P 500 I can invest in using canadian dollars.

 ### Russian Invasion